Thunderbirds Are Go: Special effects

-The film's effects later became so well known in the industry that the crew of James Cameron's film Aliens (1986) used them for reference.
+The film's effects later became so well known in the industry that the crew of James Cameron's Aliens (1986) used them for reference.

 Editing

 Post-production was completed in the autumn to allow the film to be released in time for Christmas.
 The film was edited by Len Walter, who had previously worked on the TV series.

-The workprint exceeded United Artists' maximum permitted running time by roughly 15 minutes, forcing Walter to cut a number of scenes that were inessential to the plot.
-Some of the deleted scenes concerned the SEC's attempts to persuade International Rescue to escort Zero-X. At the same time, the Hood telepathically contacts his half-brother Kyrano (voiced by David Graham), Jeff's retainer on Tracy Island, and forces him to disclose the Tracy family's intentions.
+The workprint exceeded UA's maximum permitted running time by about 15 minutes, forcing Walter to cut several scenes that were inessential to the plot.
+Some of the deleted scenes concerned the SEC's attempts to persuade International Rescue to escort Zero-X. Another scene showed The Hood telepathically contacting his half-brother Kyrano (voiced by David Graham), Jeff's retainer on Tracy Island, and forcing him to reveal International Rescue's intentions.
 With the removal of the latter scene, Kyrano was completely cut from the film.
-Other scenes saw Lady Penelope and Parker flying to Glenn Field aboard the hypersonic airliner Fireflash and Jeff Tracy making a speech to the world through the Trans American TV Network.
+Other scenes saw Penelope and Parker flying to Glenn Field aboard hypersonic airliner Fireflash and Jeff Tracy making a speech to the world via the Trans American TV Network.

-The deleted scenes are now considered lost, with only still photographs and brief footage surviving.
+The deleted scenes are now considered lost, with only photographs and brief footage surviving.
 One of the photographs, showing Brains and Alan standing behind a TV camera as Jeff prepares to make his speech, appeared as the cover of issue 35 of FAB magazine.
-Another shows the Hood standing in his jungle temple with a clapperboard in front of him.
-Footage from the Trans American TV Network sequence was later edited into the Joe 90 episode "International Concerto".
+Another shows The Hood standing in his jungle temple next to a clapperboard.
+Footage from the Trans American sequence was later edited into the Joe 90 episode "International Concerto".

 Post-production

-With Walter's editing complete, composer Barry Gray recorded the score in six sessions between 9 and 11 October at Anvil Studios near Denham, Buckinghamshire.
+Composer Barry Gray recorded the score in six sessions from 9 to 11 October at Anvil Studios.
 The music was performed by a 70-piece orchestra supplemented by Gray's own electronic effects.
-The closing credits are accompanied by footage of the Royal Marines Band Service performing the "Thunderbirds March"; this was filmed in a single morning at the Royal Marines School of Music in Deal, Kent, with the marines conducted by Lieutenant Colonel Vivian Dunn.
-Three weeks were allotted for visual wrap-up work, minor animation, sound editing, dubbing and the creation of the opening titles.
+The closing credits are accompanied by footage of the Royal Marines Band Service (RMBS) performing the "Thunderbirds March"; this was filmed in a single morning at the Royal Marines School of Music in Deal, with Lieutenant Colonel Vivian Dunn conducting the marines.
+Three weeks were allotted for visual wrap-up work, minor animation, sound editing, dubbing and creating the opening titles.
 The film was submitted to the British Board of Film Censors in November and given a U certificate.

-The film's animated opening titles present the main puppet cast and are accompanied by the re-recorded version of the "Thunderbirds March".
-The closing credits include a number of self-referential acknowledgements to individuals and companies alleged to have contributed to the production, such as SEC chairman Space Colonel Harris, Glenn Field's Commander Casey and the Century 21 "Space Location Unit".
+The film's animated opening titles present the main puppet cast and are accompanied by a re-recorded version of the "Thunderbirds March".
+The closing credits include a number of self-referential acknowledgements to individuals and companies alleged to have contributed to the production, such as SEC chairman Space Colonel Harris, Glenn Field's Commander Casey and APF's "Space Location Unit".
 The credits end with the humorous disclaimer: "None of the characters appearing in this photoplay intentionally resemble any persons living or dead ... since they do not yet exist!"